cdktf/cdktf-provider-googlebeta/docs/googleComputeInterconnect.java.md

 **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
 Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.4.0/docs/resources/google_compute_interconnect#labels GoogleComputeInterconnect#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.5.0/docs/resources/google_compute_interconnect#labels GoogleComputeInterconnect#labels}

+---

+##### `location`<sup>Optional</sup> <a name="location" id="@cdktf/provider-google-beta.googleComputeInterconnect.GoogleComputeInterconnect.Initializer.parameter.location"></a>

+- *Type:* java.lang.String

+URL of the InterconnectLocation object that represents where this connection is to be provisioned.

+Specifies the location inside Google's Networks, should not be passed in case of cross-cloud interconnect.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.5.0/docs/resources/google_compute_interconnect#location GoogleComputeInterconnect#location}

 ---